 No information available.

-S. fruticosa is reported to have a dry matter digestibility of 66% and high dry matter intake of 71 g, indicating the species could have reasonable potential for livestock production.
+For high DM intake of 71 g/kg W0.75has been reported, indicating the species could have reasonable potential for livestock production.

 2n = 40.
-This species is an allotetraploid closely related to S. scabra and has been classified with it on morphological grounds, although recent genetic studies using RAPDs, RFLPs and chloroplast DNA suggests that they are in fact distinct taxa.
-It is also related to the other African species S. erecta and it is reported that it possibly hybridises naturally with it where the two species overlap, leading to hybrid populations with broad variation.
+This outcrossing species is an allotetraploid closely related to and has been classified with it on morphological grounds, although more recent genetic studies using RAPDs, RFLPs and chloroplast DNA show that they are distinct taxa.
+It is also related to the other African species, S. erecta, and it is reported that it possibly hybridizes naturally with it where the two species overlap, leading to hybrid populations with broad variation.

-Plants start to flower after only 2 months, towards the end of the rains, and mature seeds are ready for harvest about 4-5 months after planting.
-This species is reported as a heavy seeder, although due to the small seed size it only produces about 15-20 kg/ha seeds.
+Plants start to flower after only 2 months, towards the end of the rains, and mature seeds are ready for harvest about 4‒5 months after planting.
+The species is reported as a heavy seeder, although due to the small seed size it only yielded about 15‒20 kg seeds/ha.
 The pods are firmly held by bracts and seeds are best harvested by cutting the entire plant when the majority of pods are mature, drying and beating so that the pods fall.
-The seeds are extracted from the pods by a belt thresher or hand rubbing.
+The seeds are extracted from the pods by a belt thresher or by hand rubbing.
 Seeds are hard-seeded and store well.

 No information available.

-- Hakiza, J.J., Lazier J.R. and Sayers, A.R.
+Hakiza, J.J., Lazier J.R. and Sayers, A.R.
 (1987) Characterization and evaluation of forage legumes in Ethiopia: preliminary examination of variation between accessions of Stylosanthes fruticosa (Retz.)
 Alston.
-In: Dzowela, B.H. (ed.)
-African forage plant genetic resources, evaluation of forage germplasm and extensive livestock production systems.
-Proceedings of the third PANESA workshop held at Arusha, Tanzania, 27-30 April 1987.
-Pasture Network for Eastern and Southern Africa. pp. 174-191.
+In: Dzowela, B.H. (ed) African forage plant genetic resources, evaluation of forage germplasm and extensive livestock production systems.
+Proceedings of the 3rd PANESA workshop, Arusha, Tanzania, 27–30 April 1987. p.
+174–191. hdl.handle.net/10568/49996